msveshnikov/autocode-ai/README.md

 -   Develop a visual workflow designer for AI agent interactions
 -   Integrate with popular IDEs and code editors for seamless workflow
 -   Develop a code review AI agent to provide automated code quality feedback

+## Branding for landing page

+-   Use deeper blue and cyan gradiant on black background + console images (matrix theme)
+-   Landing should be mobile friendly